xtreme6007/goodReadMe-psn/README.md

   ## Description
-  * This project is designed to This application creats a good read me by asking a few questions
+  * This project is designed to  create a good read me by asking a few questions